qmk/qmk_firmware/keyboards/nibell/micropad4x4/readme.md

 A budget-friendly 4x4 Macropad

 * Keyboard Maintainer: [nibell](https://github.com/Nibell)
-Hardware Supported: Raspberry Pi Pico
+* Hardware Supported: Raspberry Pi Pico
 * Hardware Availability: [GitHub](https://github.com/Nibell/Keyboards/tree/main/micropad4x4)

+## Bootloader

+Enter the bootloader in 2 ways:

+* **Physical reset button**: Hold the button down on the raspberry pi pico while plugging it in.
+There is no reset button on the pcb.
+* **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available

 Make example for this keyboard (after setting up your build environment):